NVIDIA/deepops/docs/slurm-cluster/slurm-single-node.md

 ### Running Containers

-DeepOps enables running containers with several containerization alternatives: docker, singularity, and enroot with pyxis.
+DeepOps enables running containers with several containerization platforms: docker, singularity, and enroot with pyxis.

 #### Rootless Docker

-Docker remains an industry standard for containerization.
+Docker is currently the de facto standard for containerization.
 Docker is very easy to work with when building and extending containers.
 NGC and many other data science software stacks are distributed as docker containers.
 Fortunately, it is straightforward to incorporate rootless docker with Slurm.
 The reason for using rootless docker is that we want to avoid granting elevated privileges to users unnecessarily.

 DeepOps sets up rootless docker as a module package.
 Environment modules are a popular way to setup cluster wide software for sharing.
 On a side note DeepOps